mattyod/srcy/README.md

 }
 ```

-Or if you have Srcy installed globally you can use:
+Or if you have Srcy installed globally on your test environment you can use:

 ```
 "scripts": {